Drop Everything and Write

 Writing Lesson Plans

-These guides help teachers reach classes of various ages with writing techniques.
+These guides help authors with writing techniques.

-Young writers will learn to let readers get to know their supporting characters.
+Writers will learn to let readers get to know their supporting characters.
 What are their dreams and fears?

 Creative Writing Prompts

 If you would like to help students form writing topics then click on the links below.
 They offer pictures and situations intended to spark imaginations.

 Writing Prompts Authors will be given a story topic and a corresponding picture.
 Be prepared to stretch your creativity!

 Writer’s Digest You will experience adventures as you develop stories for the events described on this website.